-- Always spray downwind relative to where you're standing.
+- Always spray downwind relative to where you are standing.

 - Be sure to remove or cover objects such as outdoor chairs, grills, swimming and decorative pools, and children's toys.

-Read the pesticide labels carefully because many of the common products no longer allow for broadcast exterior treatments (i.e., wide sprays over the entire exterior siding) where pesticides are more likely to be washed off by rain and may potentially moved into storm drains.
+Read the pesticide labels carefully because many of the common products no longer allow for broadcast exterior treatments (i.e., applications to wide areas of the exterior siding) where pesticides are more likely to be washed off by rain and could run-off into storm drains.
 Be careful when spraying near ponds and other bodies of water and near hard surfaces (such as sidewalks or driveways) where the chemical is more likely to run into storm drains after heavy rainfall.

 Pesticides have limited ability to stop the bugs from entering homes.
-So, it is also important to seal gaps and openings (such as around plumbing and AC lines) to prevent the bugs from entering home.
+Long-term control also requires an effort to seal gaps and openings (such as around plumbing and AC lines) to prevent the bugs from entering home.
 Avoid crushing insects that do find their way indoors as this may stain surfaces and / or result in unpleasant odors.
 Vacuum up the insects and then place the vacuum bag (or contents) into a trash bag and freeze the bag for several days.
 You can also drop the bugs into soapy water to kill them.
 If you simply dump the live insects outdoors, they will likely end up back inside or surviving somewhere else around your property.